lamng3/lamng3.github.io/_posts/2025-02-26-helper-functions.md

 }
 ```

+Based on the factorials and the inverse factorials calculated above, we are now able to calculate *nCr*:
 ```java
 private long nCr(int r, int n) {
     if (r < 0 || r > n) return 0;